 As mentioned previously, Bayern’s central midfielders like to occupy the mid-line and press high off the pitch.
 This often forces teams to try and play wide.
 Here, Bayern overloads these areas with the wide midfielders and central defenders assisting the wing-backs.

 Bayern Munich has dominated the Bundesliga mercilessly for over a decade.
 Still, challengers have risen.
 Bayern Leverkusen, RB Leipzig, and, especially, Borussia Dortmund play pure, exhilarating forms of football.
 In spite of this, they seem incapable of loosening the Bavarians’ grip on the Meisterschale.

-Bayern Munich under Hans-Dieter Flick is on a great winning run.
-Their balanced, yet positive style of play has brought them back to the top of the standings and have made them favorites to add yet another Bundesliga trophy to their vast cabinet.
+Bayern Munich under Hans-Dieter Flick was on a great winning run.
+Their balanced, yet positive style of play brought them back to the top of the standings in Bundesliga and the Champions League.